 Best Roast for French Press Coffee

-Each brewing method benefits from a particular roast and the French Press is no different.
-Here is a brief run down on the types of roasts and which are considered the best coffee roast for French Press.
+Each coffee brewing method benefits from a particular coffee roast and the French Press brewing method is no different.
+Here is a brief run down on the types of roasts considered the best coffee roast for French Press.

 Light roast coffee beans tend to be light brown in colour with little bitterness or oil on the surface of the bean.

-They have a delicate flavour which doesn’t make them a great choice for brewing in the French Press.
-If you love this style of bean we suggest you skip the milk as it will overpower the delicate flavours.
+They have a delicate flavor which doesn’t make them a great choice for brewing in the French Press.
+If you love light roast french press beans we suggest you skip the milk as it will overpower the subtle coffee flavor.

 Slightly darker in colour, medium roast coffee beans are dry with little oil on the surface.
-The roasting process brings out more flavour and aroma.
+The longer roasting process brings out more flavor and aroma.